Predicting open quantum dynamics with data-informed quantum-classical dynamics

 We introduce a data-informed quantum-classical dynamics (DIQCD) approach for predicting the evolution of an open quantum system.
 The equation of motion in DIQCD is a Lindblad equation with a flexible, time-dependent Hamiltonian that can be optimized to fit sparse and noisy data from local observations of an extensive open quantum system.
 We demonstrate the accuracy and efficiency of DIQCD for both experimental and simulated quantum devices.
 We show that DIQCD can predict entanglement dynamics of ultracold molecules (Calcium Fluoride) in optical tweezer arrays.
 DIQCD also successfully predicts carrier mobility in organic semiconductors (Rubrene) with accuracy comparable to nearly exact numerical methods.

-Despite the inevitable coupling between quantum devices and noisy environments containing vast degrees of freedom, device performance can be characterized based on the statistical and dynamical behaviors of a few observables.
-Dynamical modeling can focus on a subsystem of the device-environment duo, treating the rest of the system as an effective bath that perturbs the subsystem in a way that yields similar statistics and dynamics of observables relevant to device metrics.
-Such dimension-reduction ideas evolve into a sequence of numerical approaches for modeling equations of motion (EOM) governing open quantum system dynamics, with a tradeoff between accuracy and efficiency~\cite{lindblad1976generators,gorini1976completely,garg1985effect,tanimura1989time,garraway1997decay,diosi1997non,tanimura2006stochastic,xu2007dynamics,suess2014hierarchy, tamascelli2018nonperturbative, wang2024simulation}.

-For example, on the high-accuracy end, pseudomode methods~\cite{garraway1997decay,tamascelli2018nonperturbative,li2021markovian,park2024quasi,park2024quasi, huang2025coupled} enlarge the system Hilbert space to incorporate a finite set of effective modes that encode the correlation function of a Gaussian bath.
-On the high-efficiency end, the plain Lindblad equation sketches a dissipative environment without introducing auxiliary degrees of freedom, similar to how the Langevin equation sketches a classical environment.
-In between, mixed quantum-classical dynamics (MQCD) may strike the balance of accuracy and efficiency.
-With additional classical degrees of freedom, MQCD can describe coherent fluctuations in quantum evolution, which is otherwise reduced to mean-field dissipators in the plain Lindblad equation.

-Well-known phenomenological MQCD approaches such as Ehrenfest dynamics~\cite{ehrenfest1927bemerkung} and surface hopping~\cite{tully1990molecular} have been intensively used for modeling non-adiabatic molecular dynamics.
-There are concerns about unsystematic control of error regarding the exact quantum dynamics~\cite{subotnik2016understanding}.
-Uncontrolled error hinders accurate predictions of material properties or device metrics.
-Moreover, for systems where the environment does not have a particle-based semiclassical representation, phenomenological MQCD becomes irrelevant.
-For example, one needs to devise special-purpose, ab initio quantum-classical models for cold-atom systems~\cite{shaw2024learning}.
+Modelling a quantum device in a noisy environment can be simplified by focusing on a specific subsystem and treating the remaining degrees of freedom as an effective bath that interacts with the subsystem.
+There have been various methods that model equations of motion (EOM) of such an open quantum system with a trade-off between accuracy and efficiency~\cite{lindblad1976generators,gorini1976completely,garg1985effect,tanimura1989time,garraway1997decay,diosi1997non,tanimura2006stochastic,xu2007dynamics,suess2014hierarchy, tamascelli2018nonperturbative, wang2024simulation}.
+On the high-accuracy end, pseudomode methods~\cite{garraway1997decay,tamascelli2018nonperturbative,li2021markovian,park2024quasi,park2024quasi, huang2025coupled} expand the system's Hilbert space with effective modes that encode the bath's correlation function.
+On the high-efficiency end, the plain Lindblad equation sketches a dissipative environment without introducing auxiliary degrees of freedom.
+In between, mixed quantum-classical dynamics (MQCD) may strike a balance.
+With additional classical degrees of freedom, MQCD can describe coherent fluctuations that are otherwise reduced to mean-field dissipators in the plain Lindblad equation.
+However, phenomenological MQCD approaches such as Ehrenfest dynamics~\cite{ehrenfest1927bemerkung} and surface hopping~\cite{tully1990molecular} can suffer from unsystematic error control relative to exact quantum dynamics~\cite{subotnik2016understanding}, hindering accurate predictions of material properties or device metrics.
+Furthermore, for systems where the environment does not have a particle-based semiclassical representation, phenomenological MQCD becomes irrelevant.
+For example, one needs to devise special-purpose MQCD models for cold-atom systems~\cite{shaw2024learning}.